 Speaker presentations will last 20 minutes with 10 minutes for questions.
-In order to effectively manage the Q&A sessions, if you have a question for either Lucinda or Guy, please submit it in advance with your registration.
+In order to effectively manage the Q&A sessions, if you have a question for the speakers, please submit it in advance with your registration.
 There may also be the opportunity to use the chat function in Zoom to submit questions on the day.

 To JOIN this FREE event, please email firstname.lastname@example.org quoting reference ATPCPD, your name and the email address you intend to use to access the meeting.
 You will be sent joining instructions nearer to the event.